How to work 40 hours or less as a CEO; take all the vacation you want and still be productive.

 The only way to combat this is to track your time.
 There are plenty of time tracking tools out there, but I went with an old fashioned excel spreadsheet.

-For this, I tracked the Date, Start Time, End Time, Total Time Spent (auto-calculated), Task Description, Category.
+For this, I tracked the Date, Start Time, End Time, Total Time Spent (auto-calculated), Task Description, Category in my Time Log Spreadsheet.
 Then I created queries to sum up the time spent each day, week, month on each category.
 Then the results were spit out into a nice to look at visual chart that really helped me to get a feel for how I was spending my time:

 Over time you can really see patterns emerge.